Freedom of religion in Russia: Registration

 A school principal in Argayash allegedly forced a member of the Pentecostal church to resign from her kindergarten teaching post or else face criminal charges of maltreating children.
 Local news reports cited complaints from parents that implied that the teacher had been teaching about religion and alleged that she had physically mistreated them.
 Church officials maintained that these charges were fabricated and that she was actually removed due to her religious beliefs.

 In June 2007 officials in the city of Uzlovaya banned a Christian music festival organized by local Baptist churches.
 The officials originally gave permission for the festival but revoked it after reportedly receiving phone calls from the local FSB.
 The mayor reportedly claimed not to have known that the festival was a religious event.

-In May 2007 local authorities in the town of Revda, Murmansk Oblast ordered the closure of a Pentecostal drug and alcohol rehabilitation center for the homeless.
-Two members of the town council and a local Russian Orthodox priest first organized public opposition to the center and held a screening of a negative film about Pentecostals.
+In May 2007 local authorities in the town of Revda, Murmansk Oblast ordered the closure of a Pentecostal drug and alcohol rehabilitation centre for the homeless.
+Two members of the town council and a local Russian Orthodox priest first organized public opposition to the centre and held a screening of a negative film about Pentecostals.
 Pentecostals were not invited to the public hearing that decided the issue; they showed up nonetheless and were booed by the approximately 800 participants.
-The town council then voted to close the center.
+The town council then voted to close the centre.
 The Pentecostals planned to appeal the matter to a court.

 On December 25, 2006, a court found Viktor Tanakov, high priest of the ethnic Mari faith, guilty of incitement to religious and ethnic hatred for having written and distributed a brochure entitled "The Priest Speaks", which describes all world religions as "demonic."
 He lost his appeal to the Supreme Court on March 21, 2007.

 In June 2007 a Moscow district court published a ban on the works of Said Nursi, a Turkish pacifist Islamic theologian.
 The ban, which was being appealed, was condemned by religious and human rights leaders.
 Ravil Gainutdin, Chairman of the Russian Council of Muftis, wrote an open letter to President Putin describing the Risale-i Nur ban as "a crude violation of freedom of conscience in our country."
 Vladimir Lukin, the Human Rights Ombudsman, denounced the ban, saying that Nursi's works contained no trace of religious hatred or intolerance.
 In an open letter to the court, Lukin wrote that "It is very important that we do not allow interference in the convictions and beliefs of millions of citizens on the poorly grounded, unproven pretext of fighting against extremism, as this really could provoke wide-scale violations of their right to freedom of belief."